SAMGETUB/SAMGETHUB/README.md

  🚀 Getting Started

-To explore the full code, analysis, and results, please visit the project repository:
+To explore the full code, please visit the project repository:
 [Link To full project repository]